mmsaki/dog-registry-blockchain-app/README.md

 ![Diagram](DogRegistryChain.png)

-## How our blockchain application works
+## How our application works

 This application `app.py` is a front end that allows you to interact with a backend smart contract deployed on a test ethereum network.

-### Preparation steps before testing the dapp locally
+### Step 1: Preparation steps before testing the dapp locally

 1. Set up **Ganache** for a blockchain environment
 2. Import ganache account to your metamask using the provided private keys